-Goal: Provide library and other cultural services and access availability that is adequate to meet the needs and demands of a growing population.
+Policy: Provide library and other cultural services and access availability that is adequate to meet the needs and demands of a growing population.

-- Objective a.
-Expand the Educational/Learning Computer lab to accommodate the number of interested patrons.
-Facilities should be adequate for waiting lists not to exceed six persons at any given time.
-The lab should also be adequate to accommodate the number and size of training classes requested by the population. - Objective b.
+Objective a.
+Repurpose the Educational/Learning Computer lab into a mini Multi Media Studio.
+As audio and video projects increase in demand to meet growing multimedia-centered teaching and learning, libraries adapt to create spaces where these projects can be facilitated.
+A CIP (Capitol Improvement Project) was awarded to the library in 2020, to accommodate growing technology trends and needs for library patrons.

+Objective b.
 Provide an adequate number of Internet-accessible computers so that the waiting time does not exceed one hour at peak use times.
-Comply with any legislation that restricts Internet site access. - Objective c.
+Comply with any legislation that restricts Internet site access.

+Objective c.
 The Fayette County Public Library strives to provide 2.75 volumes per household.
 Adequate shelf space for the required number of books must be provided.
-Adequate shelf space must also be available to house the increasing number of audio tapes, books on tape, compact discs, and videos required by a growing population. - Objective d.
+Adequate shelf space must also be available to house the increasing number of audio tapes, books on tape, compact discs, and videos required by a growing population.

+Objective d.
 Maintain a public meeting room and/or cultural space that is adequate for the programs it offers and the response generated by those programs.

-Goal: Library facilities should adequately support the levels of patronage.
+Policy: Library facilities should adequately support the levels of patronage.